 IVB, or IVC disease.

-2) Patients must have symptomatic or radiographic confirmed progession after treatment with a PD-1 inhibitor administered either as monotherapy or in combination (except for ipilimumab or other CTLA-4 inhibitor combination).
-A) The interval between last PD-1 directed treatment and start of study treatment should be at least 21 days.
-B) No intervening anti-cancer therapy between the last course of anti-PD-1 containng treatment and the first dose of study treatment is allowed except for local measures (e. g., surgical excision or biopsy, focal RT).
-C) Prior adjuvant ipilimumab is acceptable.
-D) Prior BRAF or MEK inhibitor treatment is not required.
+2) Patients must have symptomatic or radiographic progession during or after treatment with a PD-(L)-1 inhibitor administered either as monotherapy or in combination A) The interval between last PD-1 directed treatment and start of study treatment should be at least 21 days.
+B) Prior BRAF or MEK inhibitor treatment is not required.
 However, for patients with known BRAF status: i) Those with BRAF wild type may have had a maximum of two previous systemic regimens for the treatment of melanoma ii) Those with a BRAF mutation may have had a maximum of three previous systemic regimens for the treatment of melanoma iii) Prior ipilimumab is permitted C) Previous treatment with either a PD-1 inhibitor (for patients enrolling on the IMO-2125 + pembrolizumab combination) or CTLA-4 inhibitor (for patients enrolling on the IMO-2125 + ipilimumab combination) should not have been accompanied by dose-limiting toxicity (DLT) for which permanent discontinuation is recommended (per USPI).

-3) Patients must have at least two measurable tumor lesions >/= 1.0 cm that are accessible to biopsy.
+3) Phase 1 patients must have at least two measurable tumor lesions >/= 1.0 cm that are accessible to biopsy.
 Phase 2 patients must have at least one measurable lesion (per RECIST v1.1) which may be the same site that is used for the intratumoral injections.

 4) Patients must be >/= 18 years of age.

 5) Patients must have Eastern Cooperative Oncology Group Performance Status </= 2.